 If someone in your household has measles, take these precautions to protect vulnerable family and friends:

 - Vaccinate.
 Be sure that anyone who's at risk of getting the measles who hasn't been fully vaccinated receives the measles vaccine as soon as possible.
-This includes anyone born after 1957 who hasn't been vaccinated, as well as infants over six months old.
+This includes anyone born after 1957 who hasn't been vaccinated, as well as infants older than 6 months.

 Preventing new infections

 If you've already had measles, your body has built up its immune system to fight the infection, and you can't get measles again.
 Most people born or living in the United States before 1957 are immune to measles, simply because they've already had it.

 For everyone else, there's the measles vaccine, which is important for: